nathantja/how-web-works/partOne.md

 HTTP requests are how we request data from web servers.
 They contain data such as: the method (GET or POST), http version, resource URL, additional headers with metadata such as language date and so on.

 ### What is an HTTP response?
+What a server sends back after a request.
+Every response includes:
+-the http version
+-the response code or status code
+-headers (meta-data)
+-The body of the response -- the information to return and/or display

 ### What is an HTTP header?
 Give a couple examples of request and response headers you have seen.
 ### What are the processes that happen when you type “http://somesite.com/some/page.html” into a browser?